destinyae/swarms/README.md

     Link to the property: https://www.zillow.com/homedetails/1609-Meandering-Way-Dr-Roanoke-TX-76262/308879785_zpid/

     What's special
     Unveiling a new custom estate in the prestigious gated Quail Hollow Estates!
 This impeccable residence, set on a sprawling acre surrounded by majestic trees, features a gourmet kitchen equipped with top-tier Subzero and Wolf appliances.
 European soft-close cabinets and drawers, paired with a double Cambria Quartzite island, perfect for family gatherings.
 The first-floor game room&media room add extra layers of entertainment.
 Step into the outdoor sanctuary, where a sparkling pool and spa, and sunken fire pit, beckon leisure.
-The lavish master suite features stunning marble accents, custom his&her closets, and a secure storm shelter.Throughout the home,indulge in the visual charm of designer lighting and wallpaper, elevating every space.
+The lavish master suite features stunning marble accents, custom his&her closets, and a secure storm shelter.
+Throughout the home,indulge in the visual charm of designer lighting and wallpaper, elevating every space.
 The property is complete with a 6-car garage and a sports court, catering to the preferences of basketball or pickleball enthusiasts.
 This residence seamlessly combines luxury&recreational amenities, making it a must-see for the discerning buyer.

     Facts & features
     Interior